bufferapp/buffer-ios-sdk/README.md

-The Buffer iOS SDK allows you to add Buffer to your iOS app with relative ease.
-The SDK allows you to present a Buffer Composer Sheet from a button action or using our UIActivity.
-If an update fails depending on the error it'll be saved into an offline queue to be sent later.
+Here is a step by step guide to make adding the Buffer iOS SDK to your iOS app easy and straightforward.
+With the SDK you can present a Buffer Composer Sheet (similar to the Twitter sheet).
+You can trigger this from a button or using our UIActivity.
+Here we go:

-If the user has the Buffer iPhone app intalled on their device, it'll be opened automatically when the user opens the Buffer Composer Sheet for the first time to authenticate your app to access Buffer.
-If the user doesn't have Buffer for iPhone installed they'll be taken to Safari to complete the normal OAuth2 login before being redirected back to your app.
+## Features

+* Easy Buffer Authentication if the user has Buffer for iPhone installed. http://cl.ly/image/0t1H0l3H2203
+* iOS6 Native Twitter Authentication.
+* Offline Saving, if an update fails due to a network error the update will be saved and added to Buffer once connectivity is available again.

 ## How To Get Started